-On your plugins page there should be a message at the top asking you to install the IgniteWoo Updater plugin.
+On the plugins page in your WordPress admin area there should be a message at the top asking you to install the IgniteWoo Updater plugin.
 Do that.

 On that page you’ll find a list of each our plugins installed on your site, beside each plugin name is a box to enter your key and a button to activate the key.